leegee/Mootools-Knob/README.md

 By default, the control increments and decrements by 1.
-If the control receives keyboard focus, the cursor keys may be used to increment and decrement the value - by 10 if if the shift key is depressed; if the alt, or meta keys are depressed, the value is set to its maximum or minimum.
+If the control receives keyboard focus, the cursor keys may be used to increment and decrement the value - by 10 if if the shift key is depressed.
+If the alt/meta key is depressed whilst a cursor key is pressed, the value of the control is set to its maximum or minimum, dependent on the cursor key..

 Monitoring
 ----------